instruqt/tutorials/instruqt-tracks/instruqt-cli-getting-started/02-installing-the-cli/assignment.md

 ---
 slug: installing-the-cli
-id: b5ei2wbraxsw
 type: challenge
 title: "\U0001F41A Installing the Instruqt CLI"
 teaser: Download and install the Instruqt CLI on the platform of your choice.
 notes:
   - type: text
     contents: |-
       **Did you know?**

       The Instruqt command line tool is written in Golang and can run on Linux, Windows, or MacOS.
 tabs:
   - title: Workstation
     type: terminal
     hostname: workstation
 difficulty: basic
 timelimit: 300
 ---